Ensuring Slickstream Has Access To Your Site: Whitelisting Servers

 Where to Check:

-• Cloudflare: Go to Security > Bots and ensure SlickBot is not blocked.
+• Cloudflare: Go to Security > Bots and ensure SlickBot isn’t being challenged or blocked.

 • Wordfence (or other security plugins): Check Advanced Firewall Options and add SlickBot to the allowlist.